bora-bayraktar/dotfiles/README.md

 ## Requirements

-* A patched font with dev-icons should be downloaded and used in terminal.
+* A patched font with dev-icons should be installed and used in terminal.
+* Vim8 compiled with python or python3.

+**Note:** If you don't satisfy one of the requirements, check the [Troubleshooting](#troubleshooting) part.

 ## Installation